-- Installation testing: Installation testing is a type of software testing that focuses on what users need to do to install software and set up the working environment successfully.
-This testing process is done on partial, full or upgrades install process on different operating systems under different environment.
+- Installation testing: Installation testing is a type of software testing that focuses on what users need to do to install software and successfully set up the working environment.
+This testing process is done on partial, full, or upgrades install processes on different operating systems under different environments.

-- Performance testing: Performance testing is used to ensure that all software applications are performed well under expected workloads.
-Under performance testing, the following types of testing are done.
+- Performance testing: Performance testing ensures that all software applications perform well under expected workloads.
+Underperformance testing, the following types of testing are done.

 - Load testing: This testing is used to evaluate the behavior of software or system at different types of workloads

-- Stress testing: This testing is used to evaluate the behavior of software or system at or beyond the limits of its workloads.
+- Stress testing: Stress testing is used to evaluate the behavior of software or a system at or beyond the limits of its workloads.

 - Endurance testing: This testing is used to evaluate the behavior of software or system when the same type of workload is given continuously.

-- Spike testing: This testing is used to evaluate the behavior of a software or system when some workload is continuously increasing.
+- Spike testing: Spike testing is used to evaluate the behavior of a software or system when some workload is continuously increasing.

 - Reliability testing: In reliability testing, the software is continuously tested to find errors before releasing the software in the market.
-Reliability testing ensures that the software is error-free and reliable and ready for the delivery.
+Reliability testing ensures that the software is error-free and reliable, and ready for delivery.

 - Security testing: In security testing, the security of the system is checked to avoid the loss of essential data.
 Security testing ensures that the system or software is secure from unauthorized activities.

 This is a guide to Types of Software Testing.
-Here we have discuss the two types of software testing i.e functional and non- functional testing.
+Here we have discussed the basic concept with two types of software testing, i.e. functional and non-functional testing.
 You can also go through our other suggested articles to learn more –